One of the new buzzwords people use when talking about energy-efficient homes is air sealing.

 Now we’ve got the general idea of air sealing, let’s look in more detail at the causes of air leakage.

 What is Air Leakage?

 Your house’s building envelope is like your skin.
 It completely encloses what is inside.
-You can think of it as the outside covering on your home.
-In newer homes, the actual envelope is somewhere between the exterior cladding and the inside walls.
+You can think of it as the outside covering of your home.
+In newer homes, the actual envelope is between the exterior cladding and the inside walls.

 Your skin has openings for your mouth, ears, etc., that serve specific purposes for what’s inside.
 Similarly, your house has special-purpose openings.

 Doors allow you, your family, and your friends to go in and out of the house and bring in whatever you need.
-Windows let in light and fresh air when opened (and your teenagers can crawl out of them to escape).
+Windows let in light and fresh air when opened (your teenagers can also crawl out of them to escape)!

 These are the main ones, and they are individually the largest.
 You’ll keep them closed unless you are using them.

 Those are functional openings.
-Generally, the pipes from your exhaust fans and your clothes dryer have dampers on them that are supposed to close when air is not flowing out through them, so they don’t allow outside air to come into your home.
+Generally, the pipes from your exhaust fans and your clothes dryer have dampers that are supposed to close when air is not flowing through them so they don’t allow outside air to come into your home.

 But there are usually gaps around the openings in the walls or ceilings where they pass.
 The pipes don’t fit completely flush with the walls.

 The list goes on, you’ll also find gaps in the wall around plumbing pipes, electrical receptacles, lights, electrical outlets, and air conditioning system components.